wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/use-cases.rst

       # userdel Stephen

-Navigate to **Threat Hunting** tab on the Wazuh dashboard to view the alerts.
+Navigate to **Threat Hunting** module on the Wazuh dashboard to view the alerts.

 .. note::
    :class: not-long